 “..Ananias and his wife Sapphira were New Testament believers.
 After selling some land, they decided to give the church PART of the proceeds but make it seem that they were donating the entire amount of the sale.
 The apostle Peter, however, saw through their mutually agreed ruse.
 After confronting each one separately regarding their sin, they both immediately died (Acts 5:1 – 10).

 Learned anything new?
 Thoughts, feedback, questions, prayer requests, etc..?

-Tags: .., 1:8, and, bad, beware, bible, dangers, differences, distractions, enlightenment, experiences, false, father, Free, gaia, Gods, good, grateful, guru, Heavenly, Hinduism, India, Joshua, love, meditation, memorize, No, on, prayer, prophets, quiet, reflect, religions, religious, Stories, teachers, teachings, time, warnings, will, Word
+Tags: .., 1:8, and, bad, beware, bible, camp, Center, Clitherall, dangers, differences, distractions, enlightenment, experiences, false, father, Free, gaia, Gods, good, grateful, guru, Heavenly, Hinduism, India, Inspiration, Joshua, love, meditation, memorize, Minnesota, No, on, Peak, prayer, prophets, quiet, reflect, religions, religious, retreat, Stories, teachers, teachings, time, warnings, will, Word

 Scientific Benefits of Meditation – 76 things you might be missing out on By Giovanni liveanddare.com